Author: Viet Tran (Page 1 of 14)

 The recommendation in this case is to set the status of the Maintenance page to something other than HTTP 2xx.
 When Maximo receives a status other than 2xx, it marks the message as a delivery failure.
 This means the administrator shall be notified if monitoring is set up.
 The failed message will be listed as an error and can be resubmitted using the Message Reprocessing app.

 Due to the complex communication chain involved, I never heard back from the F5 team on what exactly was done to rectify the issue.
-However, from a quick search, it looks like it can be achieved easily by updating a rule in F5.
+However, from a quick search, it looks like it can be achieved easily by updating the rule in F5.

 How to deploy change for Maximo without downtime?